 Often, taking a sharp turn at high speeds might not be the ideal way of making a turn in general.
-Hence, you would rather slow down and shift gears to a lower ratio and then take the turn.
+Hence, you would rather slow down and shift gears to a lower ratio and then take a turn.
 But what is there is not enough time for that as well?
 Thus, to prevent such scenarios from occurring, the slipper clutch was introduced.
-For those who don't know what is slipper clutch?
-Then it’s a torque limiter clutch that helps in allowing the clutch to partially slip unless and until the engine speed matches the bikes speed.
+For those who don't know what is a slipper clutch?
+Then it’s a torque limiter clutch that helps in allowing the clutch to partially slip unless and until the engine speed matches the bike's speed.

-Most often, the primary usage of a slipper clutch is to prevent the engines braking force from transmitting via the chain to the rear wheel.
+Most often, the primary usage of a slipper clutch is to prevent the engine braking force from transmitting via the chain to the rear wheel.
 But not all is well and good.
-To learn more about what is slipper clutch?
+To learn more about what is a slipper clutch?
 There are its advantages and disadvantages that can tell you the complete story of a slipper clutch.
 Read on!!

 Advantages of a Slipper Clutch

 There are several advantages that you can avail yourself of through a slipper clutch over a standard clutch.
 All of which are enlisted below -